 Pathlight: With the Pathlight feature, you no longer have to stumble around in the dark, or search for a flashlight or your smartphone to light your way.
 Nest Protect uses its occupancy and ambient light detectors to determine when you pass underneath the unit when the lights are out.
 The Pathlight feature briefly illuminates the light ring (white light) when you walk under the Nest Protect, and turns it off again approximately 10 seconds after you pass by.
 You can also program Pathlight to illuminate continuously when it's dark, if you wish to use it as a night light.
 The brightness of the light can be adjusted in the Nest App, if desired.

-Installation: If you are comfortable working with household electrical systems, installation of the Nest Protect is fairly simple.
-(If you're not, see below for information on professional installation.)
-Nest Protect is designed to replace your current 120V smoke and carbon monoxide detectors using the current wiring and the supplied 120V connector and wire nuts.
+Installation: Installing the Nest Protect is simple.
 The unit comes with a backplate that can be mounted to a ceiling or wall with the four supplied screws.
 The backplate has four hooks that enable quick and easy mounting and removal of the Nest Protect unit.

-Backup Batteries: The Nest Protect is equipped with 3 AA-sized Energizer Ultimate Lithium (L91) batteries, which act as a backup in case of power outage.
+Batteries: The Nest Protect is equipped with 6 AA-sized Energizer Ultimate Lithium (L91) batteries, which are designed for long life.
 Nest Labs recommends replacing exhausted batteries with the same type.